TMJ TherapyAn Overview

 Do you experience daily morning headaches?
 Do you suffer from chronic facial pain in the jaw, back or neck?

-For many patients, regularly occurring headaches and persistent jaw pain are symptoms of complex bite disorder known as TMD.
-TMD affects the health and function of the temporomandibular joint (jaw joint).
-Patients with TMD often have an underlying misalignment of the jaw.
+For many patients, regularly occurring headaches and persistent jaw pain are symptoms of a complex bite disorder known as TMD.
+TMD affects the health and function of the temporomandibular joints (jaw joints that connect the jawbone to the skull).
+Patients with TMD often have an underlying misalignment in their jaw.
+Purposefully making your jaw pop can further worsen symptoms of this disorder.

 Patient with TMD may experience: